amassiro/ECALCuda/HackatonSep2019/ecalrechit.md

     10) observation: removing "ChannelStatusToBeExcluded" cpu and gpu is the same in terms of number of rechits produced -> status is "uint16_t" in the cpu code!! -> fixed

+    11) observation: the killing of the rechits is correct, from printf/cout in gpu and cpu